Setono/SyliusRedirectPlugin/README.md

 Example: Having a slug like `/products/a`, renaming it to `/products/b` then renaming it to `/products/a` will result in a redirect from `b` to `a` and will automatically delete the one from `a` to `b`.

-### Points of improvements

-The same mechanism could be made other resources that has a slug.
-Feel free to submit a PR.

 ## Contributors
 - [Joachim Løvgaard](https://github.com/loevgaard)
 - [Stephane Decock](https://github.com/Roshyo)